 Take some time to view the TIN in 3D.
+Use the control bar at the lower left corner to navigate to the TIN.

 Step 6.
 Data Conversion

 It is possible to convert your data to different formats.
 For example, raster data can be converted to vector data and vector data can be converted to raster data.
 This may be necessary to fulfill the needs of an analysis or for map production.